jhucsf/spring2021/assign/assign01.md

 # Submitting

 Before you submit, prepare a `README.txt` file so that it contains your names, and briefly summarizes each of your contributions to the submission (i.e., who worked on what functionality.)
+This may be very brief if you did not work with a partner.

 To submit your work: